Spike and slab Bayesian sparse principal component analysis

-The rest of the paper is organized as follows: Section \ref{sec:model-and-priors} presents the model and the prior; Section \ref{sec:VI} introduces the variational approach and develops the PX-CAVI algorithm; this algorithm assumes the loadings matrix is jointly row-sparse.
-Section \ref{sec:postCR} studies the theoretical properties of the posterior and the variational posterior; Section \ref{sec:EM} develops the PX-EM algorithm; simulation studies are conducted in \ref{sec:simstudy}; and Section \ref{sec:realstudy} analyzes a lung cancer gene dataset.
-In the appendix, we provide the proofs of the equations in Section \ref{sec:VI}.
-Proofs of the theorems in Section \ref{sec:postCR} and the batch PX-CAVI algorithm without using the jointly row-sparsity assumption can be found in the supplementary material. $\mathsf{R}$ package $\mathsf{VBsparsePCA}$ for both the PX-CAVI algorithm and the batch PX-CAVI algorithm is available on The comprehensive R archive network (CRAN).
+The remainder of this paper is structured as follows: Section \ref{sec:model-and-priors} presents the model and the prior used in this study.
+Section \ref{sec:VI} introduces the variational approach and outlines the development of the PX-CAVI algorithm.
+In Section \ref{sec:postCR}, we delve into the theoretical properties of both the posterior and the variational posterior.
+Section \ref{sec:EM} presents the PX-EM algorithm we developed.
+To evaluate the performance of our algorithms, we conduct simulation studies in Section \ref{sec:simstudy}.
+Furthermore, in Section \ref{sec:realstudy}, we analyze a lung cancer gene dataset to illustrate the application of our approach in real-world scenarios.
+The appendix contains proofs of the equations presented in Section \ref{sec:VI}.
+Proofs of the theorems discussed in Section \ref{sec:postCR} and the batch PX-CAVI algorithm without relying on the jointly row-sparsity assumption are provided in the supplementary material.
+For readers interested in implementing our algorithms, we have made the $\mathsf{VBsparsePCA}$ package available on the comprehensive R archive network (CRAN).
+This package includes both the PX-CAVI algorithm and the batch PX-CAVI algorithm.